 HCI and Users

 Human-Computer Interaction is the study of people using machines.
 The topic is very diverse and probably the most interdisciplinary topic in the computer science.
 I like to describe HCI as having three sides or aspects; the human user, the machine/system and the interaction between user and machine.
 On the computer side of HCI, computer scientists are assisted by engineers to develop new devices, for example the weii or data gloves.
-On the human side, computer scientists are assisted by psychologists to understand the user of the machine, their needs (tasks) and desire (goals).
+On the human side, computer scientists are assisted by psychologists to understand the user of the machine, their needs (tasks) and desires (goals).
 Computer scientists get to sit in the middle creating a new side, the interaction.
 The interaction between users and machines is how work gets done by most users.
-It is more than computer graphics and more exciting because besides creating pretty graphics the interactions has a dynamic element, time.
+It is more than computer graphics and more exciting because besides creating pretty graphics, the interaction are dynamic, have an element of time.

-Our course could concentrate on the interaction, but computer scientists have discovered that a successful UI should began with understanding the users of the UI, otherwise the UI is not very usable or useful.
+Our course could concentrate on the interaction, but computer scientists have discovered that a successful UI should began with understanding the users, otherwise the UI is not very usable or useful.
 In the words of Raskin: